-It’s the Judge’s responsibility to review your transaction to make sure that it complies with your state’s structured settlement protection act, and that you understand it.
-To help them do this, they’ll ask you questions about the sale.
+It is the judge’s responsibility to review your transaction to make sure that it complies with your state’s structured settlement protection act, and that you understand it.
 Most of these questions fall into one of three broad categories:

-The Judge will ask you questions about the terms of the transaction and if you understand what everything means, including how it changes your payment stream.
-Before your court date, you can ask our representatives any questions about the transaction.
+The judge will ask you questions about the terms of the transaction and if you understand what everything means, including how it changes your payment stream.

-Selling some or all of your payments will have an impact on your finances since it reduces your payment stream.
-Before approving the sale, the Judge might ask you questions about your budget to make sure you’ve thought about how you’ll cover costs without the payments you are selling.
+Selling some or all of your payments will have an impact on your finances since it changes your payment stream.
+The judge might ask you questions about your budget to make sure you’ve thought about how you will cover costs without the payments you are selling.

 Your structured settlement is your money and we believe that you should get to spend it when you need it.
-However, the Judge might have some questions about what you want the lump sum for before approving the transaction.
-Getting a lot of money all at once can alter your finances, and a Judge wants to make sure you’ve thought it through.
-Bringing paperwork that shows what you need to use the money for should make this an easy question to answer.
+However, getting a lot of money all at once can alter your finances, and a judge wants to make sure you have thought it through.
+If this question makes you anxious, your representative can help you prepare some paperwork that shows how you will use the money.
+That should make this an easy question to answer.

 Do I Need A Lawyer?

-After asking their questions and reviewing the transaction, the judge decides if they’ll approve the transaction or not.
-Each state has different requirements, but with our experience buying structured settlement payments, we’re confident that our transactions comply with all laws.
+After asking their questions and reviewing the transaction, the judge decides if he or she will approve the transaction.
+Each state has different requirements, but with our experience buying structured settlement payments, we are confident that our transactions comply with all laws.